 Animal Care Committee

 The UFV Animal Care Committee (ACC) is responsible for ensuring good animal practice for animals used in research, testing or teaching projects and programs.
-The ACC is guided by the Canadian Council on Animal Care (CCAC) and its mission statement:
+The ACC is guided and certified by the Canadian Council on Animal Care (CCAC) and its mission statement:

 "The purpose of the Canadian Council on Animal Care is to act in the interests of the people of Canada to ensure through programs of education, assessment and persuasion that the use of animals, where necessary, for research, teaching and testing employs optimal physical and psychological care according to acceptable scientific standards, and to promote an increased level of knowledge, awareness and sensitivity to relevant ethical principles."

 All research or teaching that involves animals must be reviewed and approved through the University of the Fraser Valley`s Animal Care Committee before animals are brought on campus or the project begins.